 And you can DIY it to reap all of them!
 Use spring or distilled water and let it set up with the petals included for a couple weeks.

 Before use strain petals with a sieve and like the oil infusion your rose water should last up to a year.
+Also think about putting some of it in a small spray bottle, so you can take it on the go and give yourself a little spritz of fragrant hydration too.

 Making Beads From Your Dried Rose Petals